Logiqx/gps-wizard/docs/gpx/speed.md

 Conversely, speeds that are calculated retrospectively from positional data are highly susceptible to "spikes" which are erroneous speeds due to blocked signals, imperfections in the GPS receiver, etc. Sometimes these "spikes" will be very obvious (e.g. 60+ knots on a windsurfer) but other times they will be small enough for people to believe they are genuine speeds.

-It's worth noting that every GPS and watch manufacturer will have their own way of calculating the speed of the receiver in real-time but they will typically make use of the observable Doppler-shift (already a necessity when in order to decode the satellite data) and a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) to reduce "noise".
+It's worth noting that every GPS and watch manufacturer will have their own way of calculating the speed of the receiver in real-time but they will typically make use of the observable Doppler-shift (already a necessity in order to receive the satellite data) and a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) to reduce "noise".
 For convenience, this document will simply refer to "doppler speed", regardless of how the GPS receiver calculates it.